samanthaavron-droid/vampire-man/README.md

-# Design Doc of "Vampiire-Man"
+# Design Doc of "Vampire-Man"

 *Core Loop*: Surviving a labyrinth by killing vampires and collecting upgrades